inmerso/MaQiaTTo/README.md

 Then, open a terminal to run the Publisher -where you can write the messages you want to publish- and execute the subscriber in another terminal.
-Publisher and subscriber are set to exchange messages on the same topic.
+Publisher and subscriber are configured to exchange messages on the same topic.
 Publisher stops when you insert value 0.
-The subscriber will also add entries to the db using databaseHandler.py (you don't have to execute this file).
+The subscriber will also add entries to the database by using a function inside databaseHandler.py (but you don't have to execute this file).

 At any time, by using:

     $ python plotData.py

-you can obtain the plot of the data currently in the database file.
+you can obtain the plot of the data currently present in the database file.

 ## Prerequisites
 A MQTT packet broker is required to execute the code in this repository.